Case study

 Status lived nowhere.

-The owner of Mission House Realty was running a 42-unit operation on a property management software setup, several spreadsheets, and a stack of email rules.
-Smart, organized, conscientious — the kind of operator who responds to tenant texts on Saturday because that's just who he is.
+Mission House Realty runs a 42-unit operation in Indianapolis on a property management software setup, several spreadsheets, and a stack of email rules.
+The owner-operator is smart, organized, conscientious.
+The kind of operator who responds to tenant texts on Saturday because that is just who he is.

-He also had, until our first build, no place where the state of the operation lived outside his own head.
-He knew which tenants paid on time, which were running late, which work orders had been confirmed, which renewals were coming up — because he was holding it in working memory.
+He also had no place where the state of the operation lived outside his own head.
+He knew which tenants paid on time, which were running late, which work orders had been confirmed, and which renewals were coming up because he was holding it in working memory.

-On Monday morning he would sit down and reconstruct that picture from the artifacts.
-Two payment channels (Zelle email notifications, GoHighLevel + Stripe webhooks).
-A partially-updated spreadsheet.
-Three or four browser tabs.
-His phone, with the most recent tenant texts.
+On Monday morning he would sit down and reconstruct that picture from the artifacts: two payment channels (Zelle email notifications, GoHighLevel + Stripe webhooks), a partially updated spreadsheet, three or four browser tabs, and his phone with the most recent tenant texts.
 He could rebuild the picture.
 It just cost him real focus to do it, every week, before he could start the work that was actually his job.

 What we built